 - Sam R. Dolan and Jake O. Shipley, “Stable photon orbits in stationary axisymmetric electrovacuum spacetimes”, Physical Review D 94 044038 (2016); arXiv:1605.07193 [gr-qc].

 - Jake O. Shipley and Sam R. Dolan, “Binary black hole shadows, chaotic scattering and the Cantor set”, Classical and Quantum Gravity 33 175001 (2016); arXiv:1603.04469 [gr-qc].*

 Sam Dolan and I were invited to write an “Insight” piece for CQG+, the companion website to Classical and Quantum Gravity.
-Our article, “Fractals and black hole shadows”, can be found here.
+Our article, “Fractals and black hole shadows”, can be found on the CQG+ website.

 Contributed talks and presentations

 - “Superradiance”, Cosmology, Relativity and Gravitation Reading Group, University of Sheffield, UK (16 November 2017).

 - “Stable photon orbits and black hole shadows”, Lancaster–Manchester–Sheffield Consortium for Fundamental Physics, University of Sheffield, UK (20 June 2017).

 - “What does a black hole look like?”, Postgraduate Student Seminar, University of Sheffield, UK (1 November 2016).